 Our audits were conducted for the purpose of forming an opinion on the statutory financial statements as a whole.
-The Supplemental Combining Statutory Statements of Admitted Assets, Liabilities and Accumulated Surplus by Account, Supplemental Combining Statutory Statements of Operations by Account, Summary Investment Schedule and Summary Investment Risks Interrogatories (collectively, "Supplementary Information") as of December 31, 2022 on pages 31 through 39 are presented for purposes of additional analysis and is not a required part of the statutory financial statements.
+The Summary Investment Schedule and Summary Investment Risks Interrogatories (collectively, "Supplementary Information") as of December 31, 2024 on pages 29 through 35 are presented for purposes of additional analysis and is not a required part of the statutory financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the statutory financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the statutory financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the statutory financial statements or to the statutory financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the information is fairly stated in all material respects in relation to the statutory financial statements as a whole.

-FORVIS, LLP
+Forvis Mazars, LLP